The Center for Natural Lands Management (CNLM) Earns National Recognition

 Status of trails on CNLM Preserves:

-- Starting April 17 th, the trail on our Dana Point Preserve in the City of Dana Point, California, will be open Tuesdays, Thursdays and Saturdays from 08:00 am to 12:00 pm.
+- Effective June 8th, the trail on our Dana Point Preserve in the City of Dana Point, California, will be open Tuesdays, Thursdays and Saturdays from 08:00 am to 4:00 pm.
 For current trail guidelines and updates please visit the Dana Preserve webpage.

 - Public trails on CNLM preserves in San Diego County are now open, with continuing COVID-19 public health precautions.
 Trail users should have masks as they are required to be in use if safe social distancing cannot be practiced.
 To avoid unsafe conditions that may lead to further trail closures, we request that the public only use trails to which they can walk or bike, if possible.
 That will help to avoid unsafe congregations at trailheads and on trails.